IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

                     features_space,
                     other_model_prediction_columns)

+The method returns the prediction list in the same order in which they are provided.
+The class supports one or multiple samples to forecats.

+## Literature

+Algorithm Applications

+- Renewable energy forecasting - Wind [IEEE](https://ieeexplore.ieee.org/document/8272838)
+- An ensemble approach to sensor fault detection and signal reconstruction for nuclear system control [Elsevier](https://www.sciencedirect.com/science/article/pii/S0306454910000927)

 ## Possible Improvements

 -  When dealing with features coming with magnitude and different meaning, it's relevant to normalize values appropriately.

--
+- Search space without euclidean measure

 ## Licence
-The software is provided with a MIT licence.
+The code is provided with a MIT licence.